KISMET-INC/Test_Score_Calculator/README.md

 # Why the project is useful:
 Test Score Calculator is useful for students when they need help calculating their average test scores and managing their grade.

-# How users can get started with the project
+# How users can get started with the project:
 To get started assemble the Test_Score_Calculator.asm file using the LC3 Editor.
 Start the LC3 simulator and open the newly created .obj file and press play.

 # Help with this project :